-A dictionary of environment variables to use when invoking commands.
-When \$ENV is used in a command all list values will be joined using the path separator and any other non-string values will simply be coerced to a string.
-Note that, by default, scons does not propagate the environment in effect when you execute scons to the commands used to build target files.
+The execution environment - a dictionary of environment variables used when SCons invokes external commands to build targets defined in this construction environment.
+When \$ENV is passed to a command, all list values are assumed to be path lists and are joined using the search path separator.
+Any other non-string values are coerced to a string.

+Note that by default SCons does not propagate the environment in effect when you execute scons (the "shell environment") to the execution environment.
 This is so that builds will be guaranteed repeatable regardless of the environment variables set at the time scons is invoked.

-If you want to propagate your environment variables to the commands executed to build target files, you must do so explicitly:
+If you want to propagate a shell environment variable to the commands executed to build target files, you must do so explicitly.
+A common example is the system PATH environment variable, so that scons will find utilities the same way as the invoking shell (or other process):

+'''

+import os

-import os env = Environment(ENV=os.environ.copy())
+env = Environment(ENV={'PATH': os.environ['PATH']})

+'''